CAPITAL IMPROVEMENT PROGRAM

 Beach Parking Lots & ADA Ramp

-The asphalt in the 8th Street and 10th Street Parking Lots has significantly deteriorated and is due for replacement.
+The 8th Street and 10th Street Parking Lot pavement has significantly deteriorated and is due for replacement.
 This project will involve resurfacing both lots to provide a smoother, safer, and more durable driving and parking surface.

 In addition to repaving, the project will include ADA-compliant upgrades such as designated accessible parking spaces, curb ramps, and improved pathways to enhance accessibility for all users.
 These improvements will also strengthen connectivity between the parking lots and Eisenhower Park, making the area more accessible and user-friendly for all visitors.